It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Lumbar disc disease is usually treated with surgery, but in the article, the surgical outcome is not much different from conservative treatment.
 For over 20 years, MRI and CT have shown that conservative treatment can also lead to resorption of the herniated disc.

 The benefits that people might get from conservative treatments are reduced complications, less suffering, reduced costs and improved quality of life.

-Because none of the reviewed studies were randomised controlled trials and has barely enough data, more study is needed.
+Because none of the reviewed studies was randomised controlled trials and has barely enough data, more study is needed.